Voronoi Cells in Metric Algebraic Geometry of Plane Curves: Curvature and the Evolute

 \end{definition}

 The envelope of the family of normal lines parametrized by the points of the curve is called its \emph{evolute}.
+Equivalently, the evolute is the locus of the centers of curvature.
 A generalization of the evolute to all dimensions is called the \emph{ED discriminant}, and is studied in \cite{ed}.
-They show that for general smooth plane algebraic curves, the degree of the evolute is $3d(d-1)$ \cite[Example 7.4]{ed}.
+The article shows that for general smooth algebraic plane curves, the degree of the evolute is $3d(d-1)$ \cite[Example 7.4]{ed}.
+See also \cite[p.95-96]{Salmon2} for a discussion of the degree of the evolute.

-We now derive a formula for the center and radius of curvature of a plane curve at a point.
-Our derivation follows Salmon \cite[84-98]{Salmon2}.
-This can be taken as an equivalent definition of center and radius of curvature.
-The evolute is then the locus of the centers of curvature.
+We now derive a formula for the square of the radius of curvature of a plane curve at a point.
+Our derivation follows Salmon \cite[p.84-98]{Salmon2}.